 The other control variables are group-level characteristics.
 The IRR for being a religious group, which for the groups in the sample is Sunni, Shia, or Salafi, is above 1 and significant for all three models.
 In the sample, groups that are not religious are coded as nationalist or as leftist.
-For Models 1 and 2, the IRR suggests that being a religious group as opposed to not being a religious group more than triples incidence rate of attacks.
-When random effects are included, the effect of being a religious group is even higher.
-The models presented in table 3 use a dichotomous variable indicating whether a group is jihadist or not.
-The main effects for allies and rivalries are very similar and the effect of the jihad variable is in the same direction as the effect of the religious variable but substantively much larger.
+For Models 1 and 2, the IRR suggests that being a religious group as opposed to not being a religious group more than doubles - indeed almost triples - the incidence rate of attacks.
+For Model 2, this is on average for each year.
+For model three, the IRR suggests that, on average for each group, being religious as opposed to not increases the incidence rate of attacks by almost 5.
+Models 1, 2, and 3 of Table 5 in the appendix report results when jihadist is used instead of religion.
+The incidence rate ratio for jihad is above 1 and significant for the first two models, but not the third, which is the best fitting model.
+Taken together, the models suggest strongly that being religious as opposed to not being religious increases attacks, but are less conclusive on the effect that being a jihadist group has on attacks.

 The IRRs for state sponsorship are well above 1 and significant for all three models.
 The large effect that state sponsorship has on attacks is likely due to the resources provided by state sponsorship that increase a group's ability to commit an attack.
-The results for being a political party/government group, which is a variable meant to be a counterpart to state sponsorship, are ambiguous, with significant effects in models 1 and 2 but insignificant effects when random effects are included.
-The results for having multiple bases and for duration are also ambiguous.
+The results for being a political party/government group, which is a variable meant to be a counterpart to state sponsorship, are insignificant.